abdullah-Ikram-0599/Parameter-Efficient-Fine-Tuning-ResNet-50-for-Image-Classification/README.md

-# Parameter-Efficient Fine-Tuning of ResNet-50 for Image Classification
+# Parameter-Efficient Fine-Tuning (PEFT) f ResNet-50 for Image Classification

 **Convolutional Adapter-based PEFT on ResNet-50 — achieving 89.2% accuracy on Oxford Flowers 102 dataset with only 2.65% trainable parameters.**